Representative families for matroid intersections, with applications to location, packing, and covering problems: Facility location with multiple matroid constraints

-One major difficulty in solving \mdmc{} is that the profit from opening a facility depends on which other facilities are already open.
+One major difficulty in solving \mdmc{} is that the profit from opening a facility depends on which facilities are already open.
 To name an extreme example: when opening only facility~\(u\), it induces cost~\(c_u\) and yields profit from serving all the clients.
 However, when some other facility~\(v\) is already open, then additionally opening~\(u\) induces cost~\(c_u\) yet might not yield any profit if all clients are more profitably already served by~\(v\).
-To avoid such interference between facilities, we reduce \mdmc{} to an uncapacitated facility location problem with matroid and \emph{color constraints} (\mdmcc{}).
+To avoid such interference between facilities, we reduce \mdmc{} to problem variant with matroid and \emph{color constraints} (\mdmcc{}).